pennacchi/airflow_dbt/readme.md

 cd ..

 # Adjust airflow user on linux
 Get your user id or create a user for airflow.
-Run command:
+This step is necessary because airflow will update csv files on dbt_project/seeds, so run command:

 id -u
-cd airflow

-With the result, update the variable AIRFLOW_UID on .env file
+With the result, update the variable AIRFLOW_UID on airflow/.env file

-cd ..

 # Set up a dbt image